Dahlia Isabella Bolt

 Global Challenge: Clean water and sustainable crops

-I am not conventional; I am a bisexual, autistic southerner who dreams of changing the way we use plants for food, medicine, and so much more.
+I am not conventional; I am a divergent southerner who dreams of changing the way we use plants for food, medicine, and so much more.

 I was raised in Soddy Daisy, Tennessee, and spent my pre-college life working to redefine farming in the area by crossing the most productive and adaptable plant species to produce better crops.
 I spent much of my time identifying what makes plants work for us and how to safely use genetically engineered plants for human improving health.
 From this, I found that there is an intersection between global politics and plant sciences!